 Another iconic Venetian landmark you can`t miss in Venice is Basilica di Santa Maria della Salute.
 The basilica built on hundreds of thousands of wooden piles on a narrow strip of land near the Grand Canal is one of the best examples of Baroque style.

-Constructed in the 17th century to mark the end of Venice`s plague which killed a third of the city’s population.
-The elegant octagonal Roman Catholic Church, built from Istrian stone, is without a doubt one of the most photographed symbols of Venice.
+The basilica was constructed in the 17th century to mark the end of Venice’s plague which killed a third of the city’s population.
+The elegant octagonal Roman Catholic Church built from Istrian stone is, without a doubt, one of the most photographed symbols of Venice.
 Besides, the magnificent basilica is home to a collection of one of the greatest painters of all times – Titian.
 A basilica is an excellent place for candid photography and one of the unmissable things to see in Venice.

-Basilica di Santa Maria della Salute dedicated to Virgin Mary was built as thanks for the end of the plague in Venice
+Basilica di Santa Maria della Salute is dedicated to the Virgin Mary.
+It was built as thanks for the end of the plague in Venice.

 GOOD TO KNOW:

 Those who are in Venice on the day of “Salute” (each year on the 21st of November) can experience religious “Festa della Salute”.
 It`s a celebration where thousands of people give thanks to the Virgin Mary.
-Every year for this day a temporary bridge across the Grand Canal is built for people making the pilgrimage to the Salute.
+Every year, for this day, a temporary bridge across the Grand Canal is built for people making the pilgrimage to the Salute.

 11. GET LOST IN VENICE

-Wander around the streets of Venice and get lost in a maze of narrow streets and hidden alleys.
-With more than 150 canals lined with magnificent architecture it will be easy – but it is a part of the charm of this city.
+Next, wander around the streets of Venice and get lost in a maze of narrow streets and hidden alleys.
+With more than 150 canals lined with magnificent architecture, it will be easy.
+But, it is a part of the charm of this city.